 Video Submission Guide

-MERCon 2020 has been restructured as a virtual conference for safety of the academic and research community.
-Therefore, the video version of the paper presentations will be played during the technical sessions, and the same will be available for viewing for one month after the conference.
-Authors are requested to submit the video version of the presentation on or before 20th of July 2020
+MERCon 2022 has been restructured as a virtual conference for safety of the academic and research community.
+Therefore, the video version of the paper presentations will be played during the technical sessions, and the same will be available for viewing.
+Authors are requested to submit the video version of the presentation on or before 22nd July 2022.

 Please refer the following guidelines and session procedures in preparing the video files.